Building a Budget with Discretionary Dollars

 Restrictions

-- For partners that charge a fee, a valid purchase order must be in place before programming can begin.
+- For partners that charge schools a fee, a valid purchase order must be in place before programming can begin.
 Partners cannot be paid for services rendered before a purchase order is in place.

 Specific Partnership Reminders